enricobottazzi/designated-verifier-proof/README.md

 - circuit **wasm** `wget  https://dvs-eb-bucket.s3.eu-west-2.amazonaws.com/dvs.wasm`
 - verification key **vkey** `wget https://dvs-eb-bucket.s3.eu-west-2.amazonaws.com/vkey.json`

-Users will only need to generate/verify proofs.
-These steps are much less light and can be executed locally inside any browser.
+Users will only need these artifact in order to generate/verify proofs.
+These processes are much less light weight and can be executed locally inside any browser.

-## To do

-- [ ] Circom_tester doesn't compile therefore tests are not working
-- [ ] Test it inside a fronte-end